simamoghadam/leaflet-challenge/README.md

 # leaflet-challenge

+Note: The Leaflet-Part-1 and Leaflet-Part-2 folders have not been created.
+The Leaflet-Part-1 project has been deployed, so it was kept outside of the folder structure.
+The Leaflet-Part-2 project is not there and will not be completed.

 please click  on the link to veiw the live project :  https://simamoghadam.github.io/leaflet-challenge/

 screenshot of the map below :